Sunday 28th November 2021

 The Lord will fulfill his promises to Israel and Judah.

 The Lord will teach us his paths.

 1 Thessalonians 3:12—4:2

 Paul encourages the Thessalonians to be holy and to please God.

-Jesus warns his disciples to be watchful so that they will be ready when the Son of Man comes.
+Jesus teaches his disciples to be vigilant so that they will be ready when the Son of Man comes in glory.

 Background on the Gospel Reading

 Today is the first Sunday of Advent, which is also the first Sunday of the new liturgical year.
 The Advent season includes the four Sundays that precede Christmas.
 Advent is a time of preparation for the coming of the Lord.
 In this season, we recall two central elements of our faith: the final coming of the Lord in glory and the incarnation of the Lord in the birth of Jesus.
 The key themes of the Advent season are watchful waiting, preparation, and justice.

 In this new liturgical year, the Gospel of Luke will be the primary Gospel proclaimed (Lectionary Cycle C).
 Today’s Gospel is taken from the last chapter before the passion narrative in which Jesus is teaching in the Temple.
 We hear Jesus speak to his disciples about the need for vigilance and prayer as they wait for the coming of the Son of Man in glory.
 This passage marks the conclusion of a lengthy dialogue in which Jesus predicts the destruction of the Temple in Jerusalem, warns about the persecution and tribulations to follow, and identifies the signs that will signal the coming of the Son of Man in glory.